London Tourist Board: Joint London Tourism Forum

-LTB becomes Visit London
+Becoming Visit London

 In 2003, LTB became Visit London, a private company funded partly by partnership subscriptions and commercial activity.
 Its main funding (up to 70 per cent) came from the Mayor of London's London Development Agency.
 Visit London built on LTB's success in the marketing and promotion of London.
+Acquisition of the Internet domain VisitLondon.com followed by the April 2003 launch of the new website.

 Visit London's key activities included: